Company.com

-Company.com is an online company that provides services and resources to business owners.
-The company was founded in 2009 and is based in Atlanta, Georgia.
+Company.com was an American online company that provided digital services and resources to business owners.

-Services provided by Company.com include websites, email, tech support, job postings, small business insurance, business listing reports, team collaboration, equipment protection plans. payment processing, directory listings, business listing managers, hiring, and business funding.
-The founder and CEO of Company.com is Bill Wade.
+Services provided by Company.com included websites, email, tech support, job postings, small business insurance, business listing reports, team collaboration, equipment protection plans. payment processing, directory listings, business listing managers, hiring, and business funding.

+As of June 2025, the website company.com was for sale, with a message on the website saying "Company.com is available for Acquisition.
+We are accepting serious, bonafide offers only".

+History

+The company was founded in 2009 and was based in Atlanta, Georgia.

 In 2015, the company was ranked the tenth on the Inc. 5000, which is a list of the 5,000 fastest growing private companies in the United States.
 In 2016, they were ranked fifth on the Inc. 5000.